-Co-taught in the W&M Washington Center by Jim Comey '82 and Drew Stelljes
+Co-taught in the W&M Washington Center by James Comey '82 and Drew Stelljes

-The 3-credit course, "Ethical Leadership," will be in offered in the William & Mary Washington Center in the Fall 2018, Spring 2019, and Summer 2019 semesters.
-Composed of class meetings, online discussion and a research paper, the course will give W&M students the opportunity to learn about leadership from former FBI Director Jim Comey and Drew Stelljes, the Assistant Vice President for Student Engagement and Leadership and Executive Assistant Professor of Education at W&M.
+The 3-credit Public Policy course will be in offered through the William & Mary Washington Center in the Fall 2018, Spring 2019, and Summer 2019 semesters.
+The course will give W&M students the opportunity to learn about leadership from former FBI Director James Comey and Drew Stelljes, the Assistant Vice President for Student Engagement and Leadership and Executive Assistant Professor of Education at W&M.

-Course Schedule/Credits: During the fall and spring semesters, the course will meet in the W&M Washington Center on select Friday afternoons and one time on main campus at the W&M School of Education (with the discussion live-streamed back to students in DC).
-The course will have undergraduate and graduate sections in EDUC, with potential cross listings in other programs and departments.
+During the fall and spring semesters, the course will meet on Fridays from 4:00-7:00pm.
+Half of the Fridays will take place in the W&M Washington Center and half on main campus.
+This Public Policy course is open to all students, with potential cross listings in other programs and departments.

-Enrolling students: Students receiving priority in enrollment for the course include:
+Students receiving priority enrollment for the course include:

-- Undergraduates who are enrolled in the W&M Washington Center’s Fall 2018 and Spring 2019 DC Semester Program and its 2019 DC Summer Session can take the course as an elective in addition to their required program.
+- Undergraduates who are enrolled in the W&M Washington Center’s Fall 2018 and Spring 2019 DC Semester Program.

 As space allows, other students at W&M may also enroll in the course, provided that they are able to travel to Washington, D.C. for the sessions to be held there.